Skip to content

 java -jar trino-cli-executable.jar --server https://localhost:8443 --insecure

-Extra: Self signed certificate in Trino
+Extra: Self-signed certificate in Trino

 If Trino is using a self-signed certificate, the following JVM config for Trino Gateway should be added: